DarshanaUOP/JDeltaComponents/README.md

 # JDeltaComponents
-A java layout framework for swing based UIs
+A java layout framework/library for swing based UIs

 ## How to use `jDeltaComponents`
 This framework is designed for use in GUI development purposes.